Probate Q&A Series

 4. Advance Planning with Life Insurance and Retirement Accounts

-Beneficiary designations on life insurance policies and retirement plans bypass probate.
-Naming a trust or directly naming a disabled heir ensures swift transfer and avoids court delays.
+Beneficiary designations on life insurance policies and retirement plans generally pass outside probate.
+Naming a trust or directly naming a disabled heir can help facilitate transfer without probate of those assets.

 Key Points to Remember